What's the problem?

 \(\color{#737373}{y = x^2 = \color{#ffffff}{x}\color{#61bdff}{x}}\)

-The parabola can be thought of a curve whose slope changes (linearly) with the position of the x coordinate.
-Also, notice that a tangent drawn to the parabola at the point H, makes a 45 degree angle with the x axis.
-Or in more precise terms, the slope of the parabola at the point H (x = 2a) is 1 (corresponding to an angle of 45 degrees).
+A parabola is a curve whose slope changes linearly with the x coordinate.
+Notice that the tangent at H makes a 45 degree angle with the x axis.
+In other words, the slope at H (x = 2a) is 1.

 $$y = \frac{x^2}{4a}$$